Simon Langton Grammar School for Boys: Recent developments

+In 2006, Simon Scarrow took up the newly-formed position of writer in residence at SLBS, a position he said he was "honoured to accept".

 Academic performance

 The school achieved dual specialisms in science and mathematics.
 The CERN Courier described the school as "one of the most active in implementing innovative ways of teaching science in the UK".

 Langton Star Centre

-The Langton Star Centre is an organisation led by Tim Lesworth that supports research groups of students involved in cutting-edge scientific research, the principal aim of which is to "increase interest in science and engineering amongst post-16 school students such that they move on to study these subjects at university and take up careers in science and engineering."
+The Langton Star Centre is an organisation led by Tim Lesworth that supports research groups of students involved in scientific research, the principal aim of which is to "increase interest in science and engineering amongst post-16 school students such that they move on to study these subjects at university and take up careers in science and engineering."
 Projects run by the centre include the CERN@school project, the LUCID project (both in collaboration with CERN), the Imperial College plasma physics project, the Faulkes Telescope Project, and MBP2 (Myelin Basic Protein Project) with the help of the University of Kent in support of the Wellcome Trust.

-Channel 4 news stated that its "boys have gone well beyond the curriculum to take part in cutting-edge scientific experiments; plasma physics, space satellites and medical research", and had "outwitted NASA" with the LUCID project.
+Channel 4 News stated that its "boys have gone well beyond the curriculum to take part in cutting-edge scientific experiments; plasma physics, space satellites and medical research", and had "outwitted NASA" with the LUCID project.